thoughtbot/guides/style/README.md

 * Use dashes when naming mixins, extends, classes or IDs: `span-columns` not `span_columns` or `spanColumns`.
 * Use descriptive names and write them in full-words: `$visual-grid-color` not `$color` or `$vslgrd-clr`.
 * Use space between property and value: `width: 20px` not `width:20px`.
-* Order properties within rule sets alphabetically.
+* Order properties within rule sets with @extends and @includes first, then all others alphabetically.
 * Leave a blank line between rule sets.

 CoffeeScript